RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Visual inspection

 The mainboard appears to be in very good condition.
 I cannot see any signs of either damage or repair.
-There is of course the normal amount of dust laying around on the mainboard, but that is to be expected after so many years.
-On the backside of the mainboard there is very little flux residue, which is not so common.
-Commodore mainboards often contain quite some flux residue - likely a sign that Commodore were in a hurry when manufacturing and not had time to clean properly.
+There is, of course, the normal amount of dust lying around on the mainboard, but that is to be expected after so many years.
+On the backside of the mainboard, there is very little flux residue, which is somewhat uncommon.
+Commodore mainboards often contain quite a lot of flux residue — likely a sign that Commodore was in a hurry during manufacturing and did not have time to clean the boards properly.

-I cannot see any obvious signs of rework.
-I cannot see any obvious reason why the mainboard should be faulty.
-As mentioned earlier there is some kind of paint, or coating, on the ROM ICs.
-I do not see any reason why someone should need to paint these?
+I cannot see any obvious signs of rework, nor can I see any obvious reason why the mainboard should be faulty.
+As mentioned earlier, there is some kind of paint or coating on the ROM ICs.
+I do not see any obvious reason why someone would need to paint these.

-In the table below all the major custom IC found on the mainboard are listed.
-As can be seen from the table the custom MOS chips were produced during a time interval from week 09 in 1983 to week 17 in 1983.
-I think it is a fair guess that this Commodore 64 were manufactured sometime during spring 1983 - and that the workers prodcuing this were listening to Michael Jacksons "Billie Jean".
+The table below lists all the major custom ICs found on the mainboard.
+As can be seen from the table, the custom MOS chips were produced during the period from week 09 of 1983 to week 17 of 1983.
+I think it is a fair guess that this Commodore 64 was manufactured sometime during the spring of 1983 — and that the workers producing it were listening to Billie Jean by Michael Jackson.

 | Chip/Area | Manufactor | Version | Date code | Socket | Note |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|